 Tuition rates are established annually by the State Board for Community Colleges and published with the semester schedule.
 Current rates can be verified by contacting the Admissions and Records Office.
 Payment of tuition enables students to obtain student identification cards and makes them eligible to use the library, bookstore, student lounge, and other facilities of the college.
 Tuition may be paid by cash, check or credit card.

-Summer Semester 2014 Tuition Rates (per semester credit hour)
+Fall Semester 2016 Tuition Rates (per semester credit hour)

 Student Activities Fee